COVID-19 Tips for Camping and RVing

 Tip 5: Know Before You Go Travel Advisories

-Please seek information from the BC Centre for Disease Control before you Travel this summer, for up to date information that may affect your travel plans. http://www.bccdc.ca/health-info/diseases-conditions/covid-19/prevention-risks/travel
+Please seek information from the BC Centre for Disease Control before you Travel this fall and winter, for up to date information that may affect your travel plans. http://www.bccdc.ca/health-info/diseases-conditions/covid-19/prevention-risks/travel

 If you are booking an accommodation, please read the information provided by the individual property on refund policies and cancellations.